ninalamo/fastapi/README.md

-Certainly!
-Let’s restart the setup with all the corrections in place.
 We’ll go through creating a complete FastAPI project with CRUD operations, including setting up the virtual environment, installing dependencies, and initializing the database.

 ### Complete Setup for FastAPI CRUD API